raistmaj/xml2json/README.md

 # xml2json

-xml2json is a tool to transform XML files under an specific format to C++ json parser.
+xml2json is a tool to transform XML files under an specific format to a C++ json parser.

-With the new Boom C++ is having at the moment thanks to C++11/C++14 and the upcoming C++17 I felt there was something missing in this language.
+With the new Boom C++ is having at the moment thanks to C++11/C++14 and the upcoming C++17, I felt there was something missing in this language.
 Working on cloud applications is not trivial, and usually involves several parts and components.
-REST APIs are the common mechanism to communicate against the servers, and the underlying content is JSON, so after creating your application model, data structures, etc... comes one big and annoying part, to parse the JSON message.
+REST APIs are the common mechanism to communicate against the servers, and the underlying content is usually JSON, so after creating your application model, data structures, etc... comes one big and annoying part, to parse the JSON message.

-JSON messages should not be difficult to read by humans, and pretty lightweight for computers, that makes them the perfect choice to transmit data, and thanks to its "tree" structure, allows developers express quite complex models in an easy way.
+JSON messages should not be difficult to read by humans, and pretty lightweight for computers, that makes them the perfect choice to transmit data, and thanks to its "tree" structure, allows developers design quite complex models in an easily.
-That friendly and human like behavior of the JSON has a non-desired effect, we include a lot of fields.
+That friendly and human like behavior of the JSON has a non-desired effect, we include a lot of fields, attributes, recursive methods, and the parsing even though is trivial is pretty time consuming.

-So this library is as NHibernate is for SQL, but for JSON.
+So this library is as NHibernate is for SQL, or Google Protobuf but for JSON.
 We will create an xml model of our data, that will create and parse automatically the data we want to read.

 ### Version